AqwamCreates/DataPredict-Neural/docs/Tutorials/UsingPoolingBlocksAndConvolutionBlocks.md

 ```

 From here, we can observe that the first two dimension sizes remain the same.
 This is because the pooling operation generally affects the dimensions after the second one.

+## The Convolution Blocks

+The convolution blocks generally behaves the same as the pooling blocks except for one major difference.